fent/node-ytdl-core/README.md

 * `quality` - Video quality to download.
 Can be an [itag value](http://en.wikipedia.org/wiki/YouTube#Quality_and_codecs) value, `highest`, or `lowest`.
 Defaults to `highest`.
 * `start` - Where to begin downloading the video in milliseconds or in a time format ie `1m34s`.
 * `filter` - You can give a filtering function that gets called with each format available.
 Used to decide what format to download.
+This function is given the `format` object as its first argument, and should return true if the format is preferable.

 ```js
 // Example with `filter` option.